AlienMaster815/LouOsKrnl/README.md

 and to explain why the binaries are being blocked based on the emails i have from microsoft : Sorry For The Inconvienence
     -Tyler Grenier

+ATTENTION: Due To Hostility ReactOS Will Not Be Allowed To Use My Source